 You can only become a research scientist if you have a good degree (a 2.1 or above) in a science subject.

 A relevant postgraduate qualification (a PhD/research-based MSc) is also normally required, particularly for permanent positions.
 Post-doctoral research and/or practical research/laboratory work experience is also beneficial, and frequently required for academic posts.
-Read our article on scientific postgraduate study to explore your different options and visit the science section of TARGETpostgrad for lots more advice.
+Read our article on scientific postgraduate study to explore your different options.

 - Scientific and numerical skills